jkurtak/journey-through-spring/docs/spring-core/beans/README.md

 #### Mocking @Autowired Properties with @Primary
 The [@Primary](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) annotation allows you to define multiple beans of the same and give Spring a hint at deciding which one to choice by default if no [@Qualifier](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) is used.

-For testing this allows you to shadow a Bean in your application with a Mock.
-In order to this you need to define a test configuration and load up another Bean of the exact same type and name.
+This allows you to shadow a Bean in your application with a Mock.
+In order to do this you need to define a test configuration and load up another Bean of the exact same type and name.

 ```kotlin
 /**